 This morning a tour introduction will be held in the hotel before setting off for Mamallapuram, which is an hour and a half drive away.
 Explore the costal temple town of Mamallapuram to see the rock carvings which date from the 7th and 8th centuries.

-This afternoon there will be some time at leisure to relax.
+This afternoon there will be some time to relax and recover from the jetlag.